EdFazli/k8s-autoscale-demo/README.md

 2. Exposing the app to external via Nginx Ingress Controller
 3. Setup Prometheus server to collect metrics
 4. Run load testing using Locust
-5. Implement KEDA to forward the metrics from Prometheus server to HPA
+5. Implement KEDA to store and expose the metrics from Prometheus server to HPA
 6. HPA will do the scaling out of Nginx Ingress Controller to handle to high traffic volumes

 ## Demo